May 29, 2024

 1. Traditional Metal Braces

-Description: Traditional metal braces are the most common and have been used for decades.
+Description: Traditional metal dental braces are the most common and have been used for decades.
 They consist of metal brackets bonded to the teeth and connected by a metal wire.

 How They Work: